mobitrendz/postcode-migrator/README.md

 2. **Place your data source:**

-Ensure the australian_postcodes.csv file is located in the root directory.
+Ensure the postcodes.csv file is located in the root directory.

 3. **Initialize the environment & install dependencies:**